sharmstr/MMM-ApexCharts/README.md

 | chartThemeMode       | Color theme.
 Dark or Light.      | ```dark```     |
 | chartWidth       | Chart width in px.      | ```400```     |
 | chartConfig | ApexChart.js config.
 More info at [apexcharts.js](https://apexcharts.com/) | ```{}``` |

+## Usage Notes

+If the chartInterval option is not set in your config, the chart will only fetch the JSON data at startup.

 ## Examples